Read about side effects of high dose chemotherapy, whole body radiotherapy and stem cell or bone marrow transplants. Find out what might help.

 - you cannot have fresh cream or soft cheese

-You are at risk of getting an infection called cytomegalovirus (CMV) which affects the lungs.
+You are at risk of getting an infection called cytomegalovirus (CMV) which can affect the lungs.
 Let your doctor or nurse know if you feel breathless.

 The domestic staff clean your room every day.
 Your visitors have to wash their hands before they come into your room.
 And they might have to wear disposable gloves and aprons.
 Visitors with coughs and colds are not allowed.
 Some hospitals don't allow you to have flowers in your room, because infections can grow in the water.